 Note: sadly, these books are no longer in publication, but you still might be able to find a copy.
 They have been replaced by the abridged 3rd edition, listed below.

 This latest and abridged edition of Travell, Simons & Simons' groundbreaking work reflects the latest research and best practices associated with trigger points and updates the iconic pain-point images that set the standard in the field.
 New lead editor Joseph M. Donnelly draws on his experience as both educator and physical therapy practitioner to integrate an evidence-based approach into this critical text.

 A great way to learn (and remember) the muscles and their function (and other body systems too).
 Be sure to have your pencil crayons handy!

 If you can afford it and you're NOT mobile, buy a sturdy table.
 We use Master - the Gibraltar LX 32-in. and we love it!
 It's super-sturdy and wide, very stable and can accommodate virtually any client.
-It's heavy (around 60 lbs.) so don't plan on using it for mobile service, unless you are looking toward developing a hernia!
+It's heavy though, (around 60 lbs.) so don't plan on using it for mobile service, unless you are looking toward developing a hernia!

 If you're mobile, a high-quality, lightweight one can suffice.
 But try to get the best quality you can afford, as cheap tables are, well... cheap.
 The narrow ones especially, tend to be unstable (wobbly) and just don't last long when used professionally.